Paul Soglin: Political career

-While a graduate student in the University of Wisconsin–Madison History Department, Soglin was elected to Madison's Common Council in 1968.
+While a graduate student in the University of Wisconsin–Madison History Department, Soglin was elected to the Madison Common Council in 1968.
 He was re-elected in 1970 and 1972.
 In November 1972, Soglin announced that he was a candidate for mayor of Madison.
 He advanced in the March 1973 primary election, and upset incumbent Mayor William Dyke in the April 3, 1973, spring general election.

 In May 1969, Soglin, while representing the Eighth Ward, was arrested twice at the first Mifflin Street Block Party.
 He was tried and found guilty of failing to obey the lawful order of a police officer.
 The charge of unlawful assembly was dismissed in Dane County Courts.
 The arrest was later described as a "badge of honor," as Soglin was intentionally defying the city's attempt to ban the left-wing gathering.

 Soglin served as mayor of Madison for three terms, from 1973 to 1979.
 In 1975, Mayor Soglin gave the key to the city to Cuban Prime Minister Fidel Castro.
 From 1979 to 1980 he was a fellow at Harvard Kennedy School at Harvard University.
 After working for nearly a decade as a lawyer in Madison, Soglin returned to office in 1989, serving three additional terms as mayor until 1997.
 In October 1996 he announced he would resign as mayor effective April 1997, regardless of the outcome of his congressional campaign.
 At the time Soglin was campaigning for the United States House of Representatives, seeking to represent Wisconsin's 2nd congressional district in the election scheduled for November 5, 1996.
 His bid was unsuccessful.
 In 2003, he sought election again as mayor of Madison and was defeated by a narrow margin by Dave Cieslewicz.